SAFETY PROCEDURE GUIDE

 “Replaced three separate apps with Elec-Mate.
 Certs, quotes, and scheduling all in one place.”

-• 1The legal requirement for safe isolation comes from the Electricity at Work Regulations 1989, specifically Regulation 12 (means for cutting off the supply) and Regulation 13 (precautions for work on equipment made dead).
+1. 01The legal requirement comes from the Electricity at Work Regulations 1989 — Regulation 12 (means for cutting off the supply and for isolation) and Regulation 13 (precautions for work on equipment made dead).
+Neither is qualified by "so far as is reasonably practicable".

-• 7For inspection and testing (EICR) work, the IET Guidance Note 3 is explicit: where testing does not require the circuit to be live, the installation or part shall be made dead and safely isolated before the test is performed.
+7. 07For inspection and testing, IET Guidance Note 3 (Regulation 1.1) is explicit: where testing does not require the installation to be live, it shall be made dead and safely isolated before the test.
+BS 7671 Regulation 642.1 adds that inspection shall normally be done with that part disconnected from the supply.

 01 · Safety Procedure Guide